SantoriniDave.com

 Be Careful with Separate Tickets

 I am comfortable with separate tickets only when I have a generous buffer or, even better, an overnight stop.
-If you want the least stressful option, try to keep as much of the trip as possible on one reservation.
+If you want the least stressful option, keep as much of the trip as possible on one reservation.

 Rome: The Best History-First Pairing